Avoid spoiling your child! Learn how to teach kids gratitude and practice thankfulness for the abundance they have.

 It’s no wonder travel is one of the best teachers out there.
 When you witness different worlds, you return home grateful for all you have.
 The same applies to kids who’ve lived in different countries or even cities.

-Granted, we’re all not able to travel, much less regularly or live as a local for an extended period of time.
+Granted, not all of us are able to travel (nor should we do so too often) or live like a local for an extended period of time.
 Instead, try these ideas:

 - Read books about people’s differences, cultures and uniqueness.